 I have a lot of instruments at my studio/home, so I’m only listing the ones I use on my projects on a regular base.
 I’ve been collecting these instruments over the years and still buy new stuff (including used stuff of course).

 - Hondo H-175/BL (vintage guitar)

 - “Starcaster” (Fender) Stratocaster.

 - Samick Greg Bennett GD-101 SCE/N Electro-acoustic (Review/demo)

 - Harley Benton MM84ASB

 - Harps (several keys)

-Apart from the above I also use a desktop computer (situated in the living room) for mixing and, sometimes, recording.
-It has Mixcraft recording software and is running on Windows7.
-Of course there are several pedals also as well as two amps, monitoring system and so on…
+Apart from the above I sometimes also use a desktop computer (situated in my home office) for mixing.
+It is also a Linux Mint based computer with Mixbus5.
+Of course there are several pedals for my guitars also as well as two amps, monitoring system and so on…